globalise-huygens/language-identification-data/README.md

 Data on languages and language scripts identified in the [Globalise VOC corpus](https://www.nationaalarchief.nl/onderzoeken/archief/1.04.02).
 Please [contact](https://globalise.huygens.knaw.nl/contact-us/) the Globalise Project if you would like to contribute a new language identification or offer a correction to an existing identification.

 To date, we have identified c.
 12,200 non-Dutch pages written (in part or in whole) in the following languages: French, Latin, English, Portuguese, Spanish, German, Italian, Malay (in Latin-script), and Danish.
 In addition, we have manually identified a further c.
 180 pages written (in part or in whole) in several non-Latin script languages including Malay (in Arabic script), Chinese, Persian, Tamil, and Sinhalese as well as pages written in cipher.
-Note: In the datasets below, languages and language scripts are identified by their three-letter [ISO-639-3](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) and [ISO-15924](https://en.wikipedia.org/wiki/ISO_15924) codes.

 - [nondutchmono-pages.lang.tsv](https://github.com/globalise-huygens/language-identification-data/blob/main/latin-script-pages/nondutch-pages.lang.tsv) - automatically identified pages with a single, non-Dutch, Latin-script language (e.g. French); includes the relevant paragraph region texts
 - [multilingual-pages.lang.tsv](https://github.com/globalise-huygens/language-identification-data/blob/main/latin-script-pages/mixed-pages.lang.tsv) - automatically identified pages with a mix of Dutch and one or more non-Dutch, Latin-script languages (e.g. Dutch + English); includes the relevant paragraph region texts